 - Reading – We encourage as much reading as possible, at least 10 minutes uninterrupted each day; fiction and non-fiction, as well as poetry.
 Please set aside as much time as you can to read with your child.
 Please do this in different ways, listen to your child, share the story together and let them listen to you read.
 Share their school book and their favourite books and enjoy this time together.
 Please make a comment with a page number and signature every time your child reads at home.
 If you have shared a different book please write this in and let us know.
 Books will be changed on Mondays, Wednesdays and Fridays as appropriate.

-- PE – This is on a Tuesday and Friday afternoon.
+- PE – This is on a Tuesday afternoon.
 Children should come to school in their PE kit on this day.

 At HFSM we follow the Floppy Phonics Programme.
 Our individual reading books link to our scheme and with your support we aim to enable all our children to become confident, fluent and comprehensive readers who love to immerse themselves in books.
 Children should be around 95% fluent to enable them to enjoy reading and comprehend the information they are reading.
 Our Phonics Programme will build to one hour per day.
 In the Summer Term children will take part in a Phonics Screening Check.
 This check is statutory and includes a list of 40 real and nonsense words that children must read.
 If you would like more information on this please click here.